SebastianTirsen/ms4-vintage-furniture/README.md

 * A searchfield should be visible to the user and make it possible to search th whole site for an item by typing in a word and clicking search-button.

 Implementation:
-A searchfield are placed at the center of the navigation and is visible on all pages on the site.
+A searchfield is placed at the center of the navigation and is visible on all pages on the site.
 The user can search on every page by typing in a word and hitting the search-button.

 User Story: